Bastille (band): Doom Days and Other People's Heartache, Pt. IV (2018–2019)

 The band announced their third studio album, which was released on 14 June 2019.
 Speaking to NME, Smith said "We never really stop writing and recording, but I can confirm we spent a lot of this year writing our third album."
 On 1 September 2017, the band headlined the annual Pilton Party Held at Pilton Worthy Farm, home of Glastonbury Festival.
 On 23 November 2017, Craig David and Bastille released "I Know You", the second single from David's album, The Time Is Now.
 The single peaked at number 5 in 2018.
 On 9 May 2018, "Quarter Past Midnight", the first single from the group's third album Doom Days was aired on BBC Radio 1.
 On 17 August 2018, Bastille and Marshmello collaborated on the single "Happier", which reached a high of 2 on the UK Official Charts in October 2018 and the Billboard Hot 100 in February 2019.
 In early December 2018, the band announced a release date of 6 December 2018 for their single "Grip" which features EDM duo Seeb.
-Also released was "Other People's Heartache, Pt 4" on 7 December 2018 which featured the likes of Craig David, Jacob Banks, James Arthur, Kianja, Lily Moore, Moss Kena, Rationale, Swarmz, and S-X. A limited edition Record Store Day 2019 version of the mixtape was released in independent record shops on 13 April 2019.
+Also released was "Other People's Heartache, Pt 4" on 7 December 2018 which featured the likes of notable artists such as Craig David, Jacob Banks, James Arthur, Kianja, Lily Moore, Moss Kena, Rationale, Swarmz, and S-X. A limited edition Record Store Day 2019 version of the mixtape was released in independent record shops on 13 April 2019.

 On 25 April 2019, Bastille released the second single and title track from their third album Doom Days.
 On 2 May 2019, the third single from the album, "Joy", was premiered on Scott Mills' show on BBC Radio 1.
 A fourth single, "Those Nights", was released on 4 June 2019 and was premiered on Beats 1 with Zane Lowe.

 On 17 May 2019, Bastille was featured on American pop duo FRENSHIP's song titled "Won't Let You Go" on their debut album Vacation.
 On 14 June 2019, the band released their third album Doom Days.
 It reached the top 5 in both the UK and US.
 The band made their Pyramid Stage debut at Glastonbury on 28 June 2019 as part of their promotion of the album.
 On 20 September 2019, they released 'Million Pieces' from the Doom Days album at the Abbey Road studios with The Chamber Orchestra of London, which was one of the new songs on the extended album Doom Days (This Got Out Of Hand).
 A music video for the band's song "Bad Decisions" was released on 25 September 2019.
 The fifth single from Doom Days, "Another Place", was released on 25 October 2019 with Canadian singer Alessia Cara, as a rework of the original song on the album, with the second verse being changed to one written by Cara.
 On 6 December 2019, an extended version of the album was released with 11 new songs titled Doom Days (This Got Out Of Hand).